oneils/springboot-mongo-demo/README.md

 Running the project locally assumes that `java` and `MongoDB` are installed locally.

+## How to work the application
+After application is started open the following into any browser [http://localhost:8080](http://localhost:8080)

 ## Project architecture
 Application consists of:
 * `UserController ` which handles request from `index.html` page